shubhangi-singh21/My-Flutter-Space/README.md

 Experimenting with Flutter 📱

-This repo contains my tasks for the Complete 2020 Flutter Development Bootcamp with Dart course by Angela Yu.
+This repo contains my tasks for the Complete 2020 Flutter Development Bootcamp with Dart course by ![https://github.com/angelabauer]Angela Yu.